-Commercial Aircraft Estimated Market Share by Units Delivered and Gross Orders
+Commercial Aircraft Estimated Market Share by Units Delivered

-The following charts illustrate Commercial Aircraft's competitive environment and show Commercial Aircraft's estimated market share in terms of units delivered and gross orders over the three-year period ended December 31, 2016, in the 60-100 seat aircraft category.
+The following chart illustrates Commercial Aircraft's competitive environment and shows Commercial Aircraft's estimated market share in terms of units delivered over the three-year period ended December 31, 2017, in the 60-100 seat aircraft category, also known as the large regional aircraft segment.
 (1)

-(1) As Commercial Aircraft only started competing in the 100-150 seat category in 2016, reliable data with regard to the Commercial Aircraft's market share for this category is not yet available.
+(1) As Commercial Aircraft only started competing in the 100-150 seat category in 2016, reliable data with regard to Commercial Aircraft's market share for this category is not yet available.